It’s a ‘bunny boom’!

 Can you help a bunny out?

-As with any companion animal, it’s important to know what to expect before bringing a rabbit into your life.
+As with any companion animal, it’s important to know what to expect before bringing a rabbit (or, ideally, two!) into your life.
 For folks looking for a pet who’s smart, curious and engaging, though, you might just have found your match.

 Have some time on your hands to care for a rabbit temporarily?
 Find out more about what it takes to foster for the BC SPCA.

-Ready to make a commitment?
+Ready to make a longer term commitment?
 See all our rabbits available for adoption at spca.bc.ca/adopt.